theduyngx/cw20-test/README.md

     }]
   }'
   ```
   * The upload process is to upload your smart contract and obtain the `.wasm` file to run on the network.
-That said, you won't
+As disucssed, you
-    be required to upload this unless you make internal logic changes to the Cw20 base.
+    won't be required to upload the source code unless you make internal logic changes to the Cw20 base.
   * After uploading, a new smart contract ID (the simplified `code-id` discussed above) will be returned.
 You will use this id
-    to instantiate your smart contract on the chain.
+    to **instantiate** your smart contract on the chain.
 This means that instead of borrowing some other contract's id, you are
     instead using your own true, new provided one from the uploaded source code.
   * Deploy is simply upload and instantiate in one.
 Just as the process above, it will first upload the `.wasm` file, use the
-    returned `code-id` to pass it to the instantiate.
+    returned `code-id` to pass it to instantiate the contract.
-  * With this process, a brand new smart contract source code has been pushed to the network and ready to be used.

 ----------------
 ## Execute & Query